cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

 This repository contains Terraform code and Github Actions workflows to deploy and manage a `Tutor <https://docs.tutor.overhang.io/>`_ Kubernetes-managed production installation of Open edX that will automatically scale up, reliably supporting several hundred thousand learners.

-**NEW IN VERSION 1.02: SPOT PRICING FOR EC2 INSTANCES** Save up to 75% off the cost of on-demand EC2 instances by using AWS' flexible `spot-pricing <https://aws.amazon.com/ec2/spot/pricing/>`_ .
+**NEW IN VERSION 1.0.2: SPOT PRICING FOR EC2 INSTANCES** Save up to 75% off the cost of on-demand EC2 instances by using AWS' flexible `spot-pricing <https://aws.amazon.com/ec2/spot/pricing/>`_ .

-**NEW IN VERSION 1.03: an optional fully-configured remote MongoDB server running on an EC2 instance.
-Set cookiecutter.stack_add_remote_mongodb=Y to choose this option.**
+**NEW IN VERSION 1.0.3:** an optional fully-configured remote MongoDB server running on an EC2 instance.
+Set cookiecutter.stack_add_remote_mongodb=Y to choose this option.

-**NEW IN VERSION 1.05: Kubernetes upgrade to 1.24, plus a new adminstrative server with all of the preinstalled software that you'll need to administer your Open edX platform.
-Set cookiecutter.stack_add_bastion=Y to choose this option.**
+**NEW IN VERSION 1.0.5:** Kubernetes upgrade to 1.24, plus a new adminstrative server with all of the preinstalled software that you'll need to administer your Open edX platform.
+Set cookiecutter.stack_add_bastion=Y to choose this option.

+**NEW IN VERSION 1.0.8:** `Kubernetes Dashboard <https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/>`_ and `Kubeapps <https://kubeapps.dev/>`_ web applications.

 The Terraform scripts in this repo provide a 1-click means of creating / updating / destroying the following for each environment: